-WIPO SCCR Constructs Library Exceptions Topics For Discussion23/11/2011 by William New, Intellectual Property Watch 2 CommentsShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)Much of our best content is available only to IP Watch subscribers.
-We are a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
-To access all of our content, please subscribe now.The World Intellectual Property Organization copyright committee today agreed on “clusters” of topics under which they will discuss topics related to limitations and exceptions to copyright for libraries and archives, with an eye toward a possible instrument in the future.
+WIPO SCCR Constructs Library Exceptions Topics For Discussion23/11/2011 by William New, Intellectual Property Watch 2 CommentsShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)IP-Watch is a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
+To access all of our content, please subscribe now.
+You also have the opportunity to offer additional support to your subscription, or to donate.The World Intellectual Property Organization copyright committee today agreed on “clusters” of topics under which they will discuss topics related to limitations and exceptions to copyright for libraries and archives, with an eye toward a possible instrument in the future.
 And this evening, a special meeting of ambassadors was held with the World Blind Union and the International Publishers Association, aimed at bridging differences on a separate but related treaty proposal on limitations and exceptions for print-disabled readers.
 The special meeting was to be hosted by Ambassador Juan José Gomez Camacho of Mexico (chair of the copyright committee), Ambassador Hisham Badr of Egypt, and Ambassador Betty King of the United States, and discussion among members was to be held along with presentations.
 WIPO Director General Francis Gurry also was present.The Standing Committee on Copyright and Related Rights (SCCR) is meeting from 21 November to 2 December.The formation of clusters gives structure to a discussion on proposed text for a treaty on exceptions and limitations for libraries and archives, as well as language containing principles and objectives for consideration.
 Two proposals and other language were under discussion this week (IPW, WIPO, 22 November 2011).According to participants, members’ comments submitted in writing by Friday will be drawn into a document by the secretariat distributed on Monday.
 But additional comments will still be accepted for two or three months, according to a participant.
 Elements of the proposals will be placed under relevant clusters, and the comments will be reflected as well, they said.The document states:“Limitations and Exceptions: Libraries and Archives, List of topics to be discussed by Delegations.”1.
 Preservation 2.
 Right of reproduction 3.
 Legal deposit 4.
 Library lending 5.
 Parallel importations 6.
 Cross-border uses 7.
 Orphan works, retracted and withdrawn works 8.
 Liability of libraries and archives 9.
 Technological measures of protection 10.
 ContractsAn eleventh item potentially on the list is the right to translate documents, raised by Egypt, according to a participant.
 The concern is about having possession of a work in one language and being able to translate it into another more practical for the local population.Share this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)RelatedWilliam New may be reached at email@example.com."WIPO SCCR Constructs Library Exceptions Topics For Discussion" by Intellectual Property Watch is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.